sferik/multi_xml/README.md

 parsers) that responds to `.parse` at the class level.

 MultiXML tries to have intelligent defaulting.
-That is, if you have any of the supported parsers already loaded, it will utilize them before attempting to load any.
+That is, if you have any of the supported parsers already loaded, it will use them before attempting to load a new one.
 When loading, libraries are ordered by speed: first Ox, then LibXML, then Nokogiri, and finally REXML.

 ## Supported Ruby Versions